Sunday, 30 April 2017

 There are those who assume that blogging [for example] is easy, lots of fun, glamorous and "not a 'real' job".
 In reality, it's flipping hard [loads of planning, research, preparation, drafts, edits, photography and the rest], it can be incredibly frustrating [mostly the lack of support], there's very little to no glam however, it is definitely something many have made a fab career of.

-• Identify what fuels your passion - what do you want to give, or share / gain and why?
+• Identify what fuels your passion - what do you want to give, or share and why?

 • Understand exactly what it will take to commit - not just time, personal sacrifices too!

-• Assess your skills and capabilities - do you need to study, learn the trade?
+• Assess your skills and capabilities - do you need to study, learn, etc.?

-• Ensure you are aware of and have the resources you need - from Internet access to funds - you've got to be willing and able to invest in yourself for what might be a really long time!!
+• Ensure you are aware of [and have] the resources you need to begin - from Internet access to funds - you've got to be willing and able to invest in yourself

-• Be realistic about what is required versus what you can actually do - e.g. monthly blogging is pointless, real talk!
+• Be realistic about what is required versus what you can actually do - e.g. who is your target audience and what do they need/want from your service [s]?

-• Make sure you have a strong enough database - no contacts, no audience
+• Make sure you have a strong enough database - no contacts/network = no audience

-• Start with what you have and, if currently working, stay in your job! - you'll need the money and your colleagues may potentially be your market / buyers / clients etc.
+• Start with what you have and, if currently working, stay in your job! - you'll need the money and your colleagues may potentially become your buyers/clients etc.

-• Prepare for and accept that you will have to prove yourself - unpaid work for the experience, building your database and references is once again the way to go
+• Prepare for and accept that you will have to prove yourself - unpaid work to establish yourself, building your database and references is once again the way to go

 • Clean up your online presence - you want to be taken seriously and have your services hired

 • Have a plan of action - what, when, how and why are you going to do whatever it is you are wanting to do?
-How much will you charge, how will you secure clients and maintain the relationships thereafter?
+How much will you charge?
+How will you secure clients and retain them?

 • Look for a mentor - could prove to be a big plus and you'll also have an immediate support system

 FYI: I don't believe it's possible to freelance and have a full-time job long term - I mean, headache and stress much...? - However, it's defo possible to do so alongside a part-time contract.
-That said, be mindful of the fact that it isn't easy and freelancing is not likely to be lucrative for a while.
+That said, be mindful of the fact that it isn't easy and freelancing is not likely to be lucrative for a while if at all.
 Also, you'll want to create a positive, encouraging working environment for yourself and a strict schedule!

-Visit Eventbrite [UK / USA etc.] and book anything that you believe will be valuable and is cost effective.
+Visit Eventbrite and book anything that you believe will be valuable and is cost effective.
 Also search Google for more tips and additional freelancer support.

 The world of happiness comes from being able to successfully do your own thing and earn from it too but, it can be so dread at times!
 Isn't something to step into on a whim, that's for sure!!